 Make sure you know your doctor's 24-hour telephone number in case you need to call after office hours.
+It may be printed on your health plan ID card.
 Talking to your doctor will help you to better understand whether you need emergency services.